MicroEJ/docs/overview.rst

 -  MicroEJ Platform, a software package including the resources and tools required for building and testing an application for a specific MicroEJ-ready device.
-MicroEJ platforms are imported into MicroEJ SDK within a local folder called MicroEJ Platforms repository.
-Once a MicroEJ Platform is imported, an application can be launched and tested on simulator.
+MicroEJ Platforms are imported into MicroEJ SDK within a local folder called MicroEJ Platforms repository.
+Once a MicroEJ Platform is imported, an application can be launched and tested on Simulator.
 It also provides a means to locally deploy the application on a MicroEJ-ready device.

 -  MicroEJ-ready device, an hardware device that will be programmed with